JBEI/ice/docs/examples/webservices/Python/readme.txt

 3. Open this url https://registry.jbei.org/api/RegistryAPI?wsdl with your browser and save it to RegistryAPI.wsdl file

-4. Run wsdl2py -b RegistryAPI.wsdl
+4. Run wsdl2py -b -l RegistryAPI.wsdl

 5. Update login and password values with your valid JBEI registry credentials in test.py